ckkummer/ckkummer/README.md

 - SQL (BigQuery)

+# Additional Code Available Upon Request for: _Time Series Analysis_, _Finanical Statistics_, and _Deep Learning and Generative Models_
-### Please be mindful of how you may use this content.
+#### Please be mindful of how you may use this content.
 None of the content here (especially historic coursework) is to be used in such a way that violates academic and general integrity.
 Again, this page serves as a way for me to demonstrate and record my technical capacity, growth and, perhaps, curiosity.

-## Additional Code Available Upon Request for: _Time Series Analysis_, _Finanical Statistics_, and _Deep Learning and Generative Models_

-## Contact:
+# Contact:
 - ckk2129@columbia.edu
 - claritykkummer@gmail.com
 - https://www.linkedin.com/in/claritykummer/